 Plitvice Lakes, with its crystal clear waters and beautiful waterfalls, is one of the highlights of a trip to Croatia.
 Over 1 million visitors explore the lakes every year, making Plitvice Lakes the most popular tourist attraction in Croatia.
 Given the popularity of Plitvice Lakes, it helps to plan your visit in advance and make the most of your time in the park.
 Having experienced a fairytale visit to the lakes, we’ve put together our ultimate guide to visiting Plitvice Lakes with everything you need to know.

 A UNESCO World Heritage Site, Plitvice Lakes National Park is Croatia’s oldest and largest National Park.
 Plitvice Lakes is made up of a system of 16 named lakes which are split between the Upper and Lower Lakes together with over 90 waterfalls.
-The stunning turquoise lakes are surrounded by lush green forest and waterfalls rush into the clear waters.
+The stunning turquoise lakes are surrounded by lush green forests and waterfalls rush into the clear waters.
 Visitors navigate the park via a network of wooden boardwalks which meander through the stunning ecosystem – check prices now!

 1 | How to get to Plitvice Lakes?

 a rental car is the easiest way to travel to Plitvice Lakes.
 We rented our car when we arrived in Dubrovnik and travelled all through Croatia as well as Slovenia, Montenegro and Bosnia Herzegovina.
 Renting a car in Croatia is a great way to explore the country and driving is very safe and easy.